mbrt/keygen-post/post.md

 }
 ```

-In there we have a symbolic variable used as input for the function to be tested.
+In `main` we have a symbolic variable used as input for the function to be tested.
 We can also modify it to include an assertion:

 ```C
 BOOL check_arg(int a) {